AdobeDocs/pass.sv-SE/help/authentication/integration-guide-programmers/legacy/rest-api-v1/apis/token-exchange.md

 title: Exchange a Platform SSO token for an Adobe token
 description: Exchange a Platform SSO token for an Adobe token
 exl-id: 5ab60268-8f97-4755-8281-be45e812ed7f
-source-git-commit: d982beb16ea0db29f41d0257d8332fd4a07a84d8
+source-git-commit: b0d6c94148b2f9cb8a139685420a970671fce1f5
 workflow-type: tm+mt
-source-wordcount: '228'
+source-wordcount: '229'
 ht-degree: 0%

 ---

-# Exchange a Platform SSO token for an Adobe token {#exchange-a-platform-sso-token-for-an-adobe-token}
+# (Äldre) Exchange a Platform SSO token for an Adobe token {#exchange-a-platform-sso-token-for-an-adobe-token}

 >[!NOTE]
 >